 - Talking about STDs is important for your health

 - Discuss STDs with your partner after long trainings and deployments

 - Planning ahead will help you have an open and honest conversation

 Sex defies logic.
 Otherwise talking about your sexual history with a current or potential partner would not seem harder than taking off all of your clothes and getting into bed with that person.

 The fact is that talking about sexual history and sexually transmitted diseases (STDs) is not only simple, but necessary.
-One in four young adults have an STD and the risks of getting an STD are even higher for Soldiers.
+One in five people have an STD, and the risks of getting an STD are even higher for Soldiers.